kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 To know if a user can delete a tweet, we need to check if the user is the tweet's author.
 Then we can make a call to a new API endpoint for deleting a tweet, and then locally mutate the cache to remove the tweet from the feed.

-Create a new component `DeleteTweetButton.tsx` in components.
+Create a new component `DeleteButton.tsx` in components.

 ```tsx
 // components/DeleteTweetButton